 At AS Level, you will develop your understanding of the key constituents of language and their contribution to meaning in spoken and written English.
-You will study how language is used through a range of texts from different periods.
-For coursework you will be expected to produce your own creative, original writing in a fictional, literary mode and write a commentary analysing how you have produced it.
-You will also study spoken language for coursework and produce an analytical discussion.
+You will study how language is used through a range of texts from different periods including spoken language in the media.
+You will be expected to produce your own creative, original writing in a fictional, literary mode and write a commentary analysing how you have produced it.

 At A2, you will continue to build on the skills acquired at AS with further study of phonetics and phonology, lexis, morphology, grammar and discourse.
-Topics for study include language acquisition, language and power, spoken media and the study of language change over time.
-There is another opportunity for production of your own writing for coursework; the focus is on extended functional writing and analysis.
+Topics for study include language acquisition, language and power, language and gender and the study of language change over time.
+There is another opportunity for production of your own writing with the focus on extended functional writing and analysis.

 How will I be assessed?